BDC Hamburger Icon

 Stripe

 Stripe wins this round.
 We like its no-nonsense plan and pricing without monthly fees.
-However, Square will likely appeal to merchants who need advanced functionality, like accepting PayPal or accessing Square's various add-ons, including email marketing.
+However, Square will likely appeal to merchants who need advanced functionality, such as accepting PayPal, using industry-specific features or accessing Square's various add-ons, including email marketing.

 Payment Processing